alandefreitas/small/README.md

 === "Install"

+    !!! note

         Get the binary package from the [release section](https://github.com/alandefreitas/small/releases).

         These binaries refer to the latest release version of small.

+    !!! hint

+        If you need a more recent version of `small`, you can download the binary packages from the CI artifacts or build the library from the source files.

 === "Build from source"

+    !!! note

         Ensure your C++ compiler and CMake are up-to-date and then:

     === "Ubuntu + GCC"